zWarMob/ma2/README.md

 ## Part 1: Multi-Layer Perceptrons

-### 1.1.
-Introduction

-### 1.2.
-Assignment
 In this assignment, your task will be to construct an MLP for the well-known MNIST dataset.
-Build a 2-layer MLP for MNIST digit classfication in the `nn.ipynb` notebook (assigntments/nn.ipynb).
+Build a n-layer MLP (artificial neural network) for MNIST digit classfication in the `nn.ipynb` notebook (`assigntments/nn.ipynb`).

 Feel free to play around with the model architecture and see how the training time/performance changes, but to begin, try the following: